Second Opinion Divorce Consultations

 - Your relationship with your lawyer is strained, and you want confirmation that you are getting good advice and your case is being properly handled.

-The cost of a second opinion is relatively inexpensive compared to the cost of your case, and much lest costly than an unnecessary bad result.
-You may pay for an hour or two of the lawyer’s time, and get valuable advice and reassurance about your case, or to help you decide if another lawyer is better suited to the task.
+The cost of a second opinion of an experienced Portland divorce attorney is relatively inexpensive compared to the cost of your case, and much lest costly than an unnecessary bad result.
+You may pay for an hour or two of the family lawyer’s time, and get valuable advice and reassurance about your case, or to help you decide if another family law attorney is better suited to the task.

 By Sean Stephens